crate/cratedb-guide/docs/feature/storage/index.md

 By default, all fields are indexed, nested or not, but the indexing can be turned off selectively.

-This page enumerates some concepts of Lucene, the article [Indexing and Storage in CrateDB] goes into more details by exploring its internal workings.
+This page enumerates some concepts of Lucene.
+The article [Indexing and Storage in CrateDB] goes into more details by exploring its internal workings.

 ## Lucene